Table of Contents

 Creating Your Ball Pythons’ Habitat

-There are a number of factors that you need to keep in mind when creating the best habitat for your ball pythons.
+You need to keep in mind many factors when creating the best habitat for your ball pythons.
 Here are some:

-A dry substrate is needed, but with the option for a higher amount of humidity, particularly during molting.
+A dry substrate is needed, but with the option for a higher amount of humidity, particularly during moulting.

 The most well-known substrate used for ball python enclosure are newspapers and paper towels in terms of disinfecting and cleaning the enclosure.

 Cypress mulch and Orchid bark are excellent substrates in controlling the humidity inside the enclosure.
-Plus, take note to never use any substrate with cedar since it contains oils which are deadly for reptiles.
+Plus, take note never to use any substrate with cedar since it contains deadly oils for reptiles.
 Also, you might want to avoid using peat bedding, shavings, and sand as a substrate.

-Bad news is that the particles are so soft and light which can lead to problems with feeding.
-On more than one occasion I have observed ball pythons grabbing mice to eat, while taking a large mouthful of aspen shavings at the same time.
+The bad news is that the particles are so soft and light, leading to feeding problems.
+On more than one occasion, I have observed ball pythons grabbing mice to eat while taking a large mouthful of aspen shavings at the same time.

-The consistency of these shavings mean that they can get hooked in your snake’s mouth, causing stress and discomfort.
+The consistency of these shavings means that they can get hooked in your snake’s mouth, causing stress and discomfort.

-At time the python will be able to get the sticky chippings out of its mouth at other times you might need to intervene.
+At the time, the python will be able to get the sticky chippings out of its mouth; at other times, you might need to intervene.

 While aspen shavings are far better from a bad substrate in captivity, great care should therefore be taken when feeding your pet.

-My favorite choice for ball pythons is beech chippings.
-While these don’t absorb as much as aspen, they look pretty and – being chunkier and heavier – tend to cause far few feeding problems in my experience.
+My favourite choice for ball pythons is beech chippings.
+While these don’t absorb as much as aspen, they look pretty and – being chunkier and heavier – tend to cause far fewer feeding problems in my experience.

-Just be aware how much you’ll need, with a good-sized vivarium you’ll find that you always rather more than you expected.
+Just be aware of how much you’ll need.
+With a good-sized vivarium, you’ll find that you are always rather more than you expected.
 If you doubt, purchase a bigger bag of chippings, just in case.

 Less commonly used than either of the two past substrate options, corn cob granules are another possible option for your snake.